ashleywillard/healthy-eff/README.md

 * All input for exersize must be recorded in minutes
 * Activity may be left blank, but time must be filled in to submit
 * In order to submit, User must fill in captcha
+* Users can submit only one Healthy Activity for the current day

 ![Diagram](http://i.imgur.com/FJvH28c.png)